How to achieve National Highway Sector Schemes certification to work on the UK road network, the range of schemes available, and how to apply.

 SSDs are ‘living documents’ that the technical advisory committees regularly review and update when necessary.
 You should make sure that you have access to the current versions before starting the certification process.

-The UKAS publishes the current documents for each scheme on its website.
-You can download NHSS documents on the UKAS website under ‘Sector schemes for quality management in highways works’.
+Lantra publishes the current documents for each scheme on the schedule of suppliers website You can download NHSS documents on this website.